To get the trick of forex arbitrage, I will throw a little light on the meaning of the word arbitrage itself.

 - Forex arbitrage is the simultaneous buying and selling of currencies from different markets.

-2. Forex arbitrage capitalizes on the price discrepancies created by supply and demand in different markets.
+- Forex arbitrage capitalizes on the price discrepancies between supply and demand in different markets.

 These arbitrage opportunities do not present themselves in the market very frequently.